 Yes, I Am Still Nursing

 I don’t have a whole lot of “causes.”
-I don’t generally get involved in political campaigns, I’m very casual about religion and I pride myself on being able to see the other side in almost every argument.
+I know I seemed like a crusader for Ruby’s school last week, but that really is an exception for me.
+I don’t generally get involved in political campaigns, I’m very casual about religion, and I pride myself on being able to see the other side in almost every argument.

 “Is she still nursing?” a friend of mine asked recently when Georgia started tugging at my blouse.

 “When are you going to wean?” asked another, adding warily, “She sure has a lot of teeth!”

 Yes, she is still nursing, and regardless of how many teeth she has, I plan to wean her sometime between tomorrow and when she starts college.
 I mean, honestly?
 She is still so tiny!
 And it’s none of your business!

 I have never been much on nursing in public (not because I am modest but because I am so conflict-avoidant that I have no idea what I would do if someone said something to me), but now that she is over a year, I would never do it.
 Based on the comments I get from friends and family, I can’t even imagine what unpleasant strangers might say, and the truth is, she doesn’t need to nurse in public anymore – she doesn’t nurse for nutrition now so much as for comfort.